bitwarden/help/_articles/plans-and-pricing/about-bitwarden-plans.md

 ### Free Organizations

-Start a Free Organization to store and share secure data with one other user.
-Free Organizations offer both users all the core features that make Bitwarden great, and add the ability for users to securely share data in up to two Collections.
+Start a Free Organization to store and securely share data with one other user.
+Free Organizations offer both users all the core features of Bitwarden and secure data sharing in up to two Collections.

-### Teams
+### Teams Organizations

-Start a Teams Organization to securely share data with your coworkers, department, or entire organization.
-Teams Organizations include all **Premium** features for all enrolled users, unlimited secure data sharing, and add a suite of operational tools like Event Logging and an Organization Management API.
+Start a Teams Organization to securely share data with your coworkers, department, or entire company.
+Teams Organizations include all **Premium** features for all enrolled users, unlimited secure data sharing within the Teams Organization, and a suite of operational tools like Event Logging and an API for Organization Management.

 Unlike Families Organizations and Free Organizations, Teams can have an unlimited number of users (*priced Per User Per Month (PUPM)*).

-### Enterprise
+### Enterprise Organizations

 Start an Enterprise Organization to secure your business secrets.
-Enterprise Organizations include all **Premium** features for for all enrolled users, all operational tools included in **Teams**, and add enterprise-only tools like SSO Authentication, Enterprise Policy enforcement, and a Self-host option.
+Enterprise Organizations include all **Premium** features for for all enrolled users, all operational tools included in **Teams Organizations**, and enterprise-only tools like SSO Authentication, Enterprise Policy enforcement, and a Self-host option.

 Unlike Families Organizations and Free Organizations, Enterprises can have an unlimited number of users (*priced Per User Per Month (PUPM)*).